hal/elemento/testsuite/README.md

 There is a minimal API in form of two final classes with static helper methods:

-- `org.jboss.gwt.elemento.testsuite.Assert`: Contains static helper methods to assert tag names and attribute values.
+- `Assert`: Contains static helper methods to assert tag names and attribute values.
-- `org.jboss.gwt.elemento.testsuite.TestPage`: Contains methods to access the HTML elements on the test page.
+- `TestPage`: Contains methods to access the HTML elements on the test page.

 ### Annotation Processor

 An annotation processor picks up all classes containing methods annotated with `org.junit.jupiter.api.Test`.
 For each test class a runner is generated, which calls the class under test and logs the progress and outcome on the test page.

-Finally all tests are executed by another generated class: `org.jboss.gwt.elemento.testsuite.client.TestSuite`.
+Finally all tests are executed by another generated class: `TestSuite`.
 This class is used in the GWT entry point to run all tests.

 ## Execute Tests